RedaAwaad/webpack_config_template/README.md

 # webpack_config

-#### This is some important configrations for webpack to start with in the project
+#### This is some important configrations for webpack to start with in a project